DFE-Digital/architecture/assurance/design-assurance.md

 ### Design pack

-> These templates and examples require some re-work, to reflect our profession-led model for architecture, but they can still be used as a guide
+> These templates and examples are no longer in use; however, they do provide some guidance and may help you in developing your design

 - [Design pack, with example diagrams](../documents/design-pack.docx)
 - [Design pack, text only](../documents/design-pack-just-text.docx)

 These templates can be used as a guide when creating a design.
 Whether various elements are applicable will vary dependent on your particular circumstances, so treat these templates as a set of helpful things to consider as you draft your design.
-Of course, you're very welcome to use the document format as it stands, but many architects will want to replicate elements in their own service wikis and repositories.

-Broadly, a design pack provides an overview of the scope, deliverables and complexities of implementing change in a service landscape.
-It should provide enough information for all interested or required parties to understand the architecture and design changes needed and any new or improved functionality that the change will deliver.
-It should be useful in any delivery context, be that a digital, data or technology service.

-Above all, a design pack should move the design process forward, enabling effective review and assurance of impending change.
-It should be a living, breathing artefact that is continually updated by the project or service team, in collaboration with a lead architect.

-It is important to remember that this document should be used as a guide and adapted as necessary.

 ## Further guidance